Table of Contents

 Passwords are nearly effortless to support because they’ve been the default for decades, but that simplicity comes with long-term costs: resets, fraud monitoring, and breach response.

-Passkeys once required more effort, but that landscape has shifted.
+Passkeys once required more effort, but that’s changed.
 Thanks to standardized support across Chrome, Safari, Edge, Android, iOS, and Windows, organizations can now implement passkeys with APIs and SDKs from providers like Apple, Google, Microsoft, and identity platforms like Descope.

 Read more: Managing Passkeys on Apple, Google, and Microsoft Platforms